-You’ve probably got a few things to do in Scotland on your list already.
+You’ve probably got a few things to do in Scotland on your to-do list already.
 Want to visit the Isle of Skye?
 Go to the Edinburgh festival?
 Drive through Glencoe?
 See that castle with the wee bridge?
-Maybe climb Ben Nevis.

-Like a lot of places in the world, Scotland has suffering from over-tourism.
-On a busy summer’s day Glencoe can be a sea of selfie sticks, there are crowds jostling to take videos of the ‘Harry Potter train’ going over the viaduct, people get stuck in ravines fulfilling their Outlander fantasies, and locals are frustrated stuck behind convoys of camper vans as people make their pilgrimage to the Fairy Pools on Skye.
+Like a lot of places in the world, at times Scotland can suffer from over-tourism.
+Glencoe is full of bad parking, there are crowds jostling to take videos of the ‘Harry Potter train’ going over the Glenfinnan viaduct and locals moan on Facebook about being stuck behind convoys of camper vans on their way to the Fairy Pools on Skye.

 Thankfully Scotland is a huge place, and there are loads of places you can visit to get off the beaten track and away from the crowds.
 I’m not saying don’t visit the popular spots, but don’t make them the focus of your trip or you are truly missing out on the real Scotland – not the one you’ve seen on Instagram.